DomantasJokubaitis/linux-projects/rhcsa-prep/09_chapter.md

 Most popular formats:
 1. Snap:
-    - Developed by Canonical
+    - Developed by Canonical.
-    - Packages are listed on Snap Store
+    - Packages are listed on Snap Store.
-    - Has a daemon, snapd, which can be interected using `snap`
+    - Has a daemon, snapd, which can be interected using `snap`.
-    - It automatically checks for application updates in the background
+    - It automatically checks for application updates in the background.
-2. Flatpak:
+2. AppImage:
-    - Developed by Alexander Larsson
+    - Developed by Simon Peter.
-    - Packages are listed on FlatHub
+    - Packages are listed on AppImageHub.
-    - Does not support automatic updates
+    - Does not support automatic updates.
-    - Decompressed on the client side
+    - Package is executable on it's own.
+    - By default is not sandboxed.
-3. AppImage:
+3. Flatpak:
-    - Developed by Simon Peter
+    - Developed by Alexander Larsson.
-    - Packages are listed on AppImageHub
+    - Packages are listed on FlatHub.
-    - Does not support automatic updates
+    - Does not support automatic updates.
-    - Package is executable on it's own
+    - Decompressed on the client side.
-    - By default is not sandboxed
+    - Basic commands:
+        1. `flatpak (un)install app_id`.
+        2. `flatpak run app_id`.
+        3. `flatpak search app`.
+        4. `flatpak update`.
+        5. `flatpak list`.